IRB Infrastructure Developers Ltd leads gainers in 'A' group

-Shoppers Stop Ltd, Varroc Engineering Ltd, Rail Vikas Nigam Ltd and Union Bank of India are among the other gainers in the BSE's 'A' group today, 21 October 2021.
+Rail Vikas Nigam Ltd, IFB Industries Ltd, Suven Life Sciences Ltd and TVS Motor Company Ltd are among the other gainers in the BSE's 'A' group today, 22 October 2021.

-Shoppers Stop Ltd, Varroc Engineering Ltd, Rail Vikas Nigam Ltd and Union Bank of India are among the other gainers in the BSE's 'A' group today, 21 October 2021.
+Rail Vikas Nigam Ltd, IFB Industries Ltd, Suven Life Sciences Ltd and TVS Motor Company Ltd are among the other gainers in the BSE's 'A' group today, 22 October 2021.

-Shoppers Stop Ltd surged 15.93% to Rs 325.25.
+Rail Vikas Nigam Ltd surged 13.65% to Rs 40.8.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.48 lakh shares were traded on the counter so far as against the average daily volumes of 34158 shares in the past one month.
+On the BSE, 70.87 lakh shares were traded on the counter so far as against the average daily volumes of 14.91 lakh shares in the past one month.

-Varroc Engineering Ltd soared 10.28% to Rs 324.1.
+IFB Industries Ltd soared 9.55% to Rs 1298.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.35 lakh shares were traded on the counter so far as against the average daily volumes of 38050 shares in the past one month.
+On the BSE, 17092 shares were traded on the counter so far as against the average daily volumes of 4849 shares in the past one month.

-Rail Vikas Nigam Ltd rose 8.31% to Rs 35.2.
+Suven Life Sciences Ltd advanced 8.87% to Rs 109.9.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 33.64 lakh shares were traded on the counter so far as against the average daily volumes of 12.42 lakh shares in the past one month.
+On the BSE, 1.43 lakh shares were traded on the counter so far as against the average daily volumes of 1.83 lakh shares in the past one month.

-Union Bank of India advanced 7.03% to Rs 51.
+TVS Motor Company Ltd spurt 6.99% to Rs 616.85.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 32.94 lakh shares were traded on the counter so far as against the average daily volumes of 23.7 lakh shares in the past one month.
+On the BSE, 4.58 lakh shares were traded on the counter so far as against the average daily volumes of 1.35 lakh shares in the past one month.

 Powered by Capital Market - Live News